aakash791/Epileptic_Seizures_Prediction/README.md

 # Epileptic Seizures Prediction
-This repository contains experiments carried out during my research in the area of seizure prediction and detection
+This repository contains experiments which were carried out during my research in the area of seizure prediction and detection

 Datasets Used:- Bonn EEG time series [1], CHB-MIT Scalp EEG Database [2]